Rest area: Alberta

 Alberta Transportation also designates partnership rest areas or highway service rest areas that are privately owned and operated highway user facilities.
-These facilities are currently located on Highway 1 at Dead Man's Flats, Highway 2 at Red Deer (Gasoline Alley), Highway 9 near Hanna, Highway 16 at Niton Junction and at Innisfree, and Highway 43 at Rochfort Bridge.
+These facilities are located on Highway 1 at Dead Man's Flats, Highway 2 at Red Deer (Gasoline Alley), Highway 9 near Hanna, Highway 16 at Niton Junction and at Innisfree, and Highway 43 at Rochfort Bridge.

 British Columbia

 British Columbia has many services centres on its provincial roads, particularly along the Yellowhead Highway/Highway 16, the Coquihalla Highway/Highway 5, and on Highway 97C, the first service centres built in the province.
 One notable curiosity is a service centre built along Highway 118: it is a minor road connecting two towns to the Yellowhead Highway (Hwy.
 16).

 Ontario

-Ontario has a modern and well-developed network of service centres, now mostly known as ONroute, located along Highway 401 along the Quebec City-Windsor Corridor, as well as sections of Highway 400.
-However, shorter and/or less trafficked 400-series highways (including the northern sections of Highway 400), do not have even basic rest areas along them at all.
+Ontario has a modern and well-developed network of service centres, most being branded as ONroute, located along Highway 401 along the Quebec City-Windsor Corridor, as well as the segment of Highway 400 south of Barrie.
+Other shorter and/or less trafficked 400-series highways (including the northern sections of Highway 400), do not have even basic rest areas along them at all, though gas stations and fast food restaurants are located close to interchanges with these freeways.

 The original service centres for Highway 401 were mostly built around 1962.
-In 1991, one was placed at the west end of the Greater Toronto Area, serving eastbound traffic in Mississauga; this location was branded as "Info Centre" and was intended as a welcome centre for Toronto.
-The Mississauga travel centre closed on September 30, 2006.

-Most of the original 1960s-era service centres on highways 400 and 401 were demolished in 2010, with new buildings constructed on the original sites and operated by HMSHost subsidiary Host Kilmer under the ONroute banner.

 The service centres in Ontario were originally of a generic, cafeteria-style nature.
-They contain gas stations, washrooms, picnic areas, and vending machines.
-During the late 1980s the service centres were taken over by Scott's Hospitality, a major publicly traded Canadian restaurant operator, who leased them out to major oil companies and fast food restaurant chains, with a single gasoline distributor and sole restaurant for most locations.
-In 2010-11, most of the older service centres were replaced by a common design operated by ONroute, which features a selection of fast food providers akin to a food court.
+They contain filling stations, washrooms, picnic areas, and vending machines.
+During the late 1980s the service centres were taken over by Scott's Hospitality, a major publicly traded Canadian restaurant operator, who leased them out to major oil companies and fast food restaurant chains, with a single gasoline distributor and sole restaurant for most locations, with some centres also receiving limited renovations in the early 1990s to extend their service life by a couple decades.
+In 1991, a service centre was placed in Mississauga to cater to eastbound traffic entering the west of the Greater Toronto Area; this location was branded as Info Centre, promoting Toronto tourism, and served until its closure on September 30, 2006.
+The rest areas on Highway 401 at Ingersoll and Newcastle (both serving only the westbound carriageway) and the Highway 400 rest area in Maple (Vaughan) (serving southbound traffic only) were completely rebuilt to a shared design in the late 1990s, and remain in service today with minor modifications.
+In 2010–11, all the remaining older service centres were replaced by a common design operated by HMSHost subsidiary Host Kilmer under the ONroute banner, which features a selection of fast food providers akin to a food court.